 - 2. Browse the tablespaces listed on the right panel by using the upward and downward arrows.
-You can see all the tablespace information listed under the following fields. - Name tablespace name - Type tablespace type, can be regular tablespace or autoextend tablespace. - # of files number of files in the tablespace, including data files and BLOB files - Total Pages number of total pages in data files - Free Pages number of free pages in data files - Total Frames number of total frames in BLOB files - Free Frames number of free frames in BLOB files - Creation Time tablespace creation time
+You can see all the tablespace information listed under the following fields. - Name tablespace name - Type tablespace type which can be regular tablespace or autoextend tablespace. - Read Only Mode determines whether the tablespace is a Read Only tablespace or a Read/Write one.
+The read-only tablespace is a tablespace that does not allow any updates or creations of new objects in the tablespace. - # of files number of files in the tablespace, including data files and BLOB files - Total Pages number of total pages in data files - Free Pages number of free pages in data files - Total Frames number of total frames in BLOB files - Free Frames number of free frames in BLOB files - Creation Time tablespace creation time